Inria-Empenn/neuro_variability_splc25/README.md

 ## Data descriptor

-`data/auditory/data_desc_auditory.json` is a JSON file describing the experiments data
+`data/auditory/data_desc_auditory.json` is a JSON file describing the experiments data and some execution paths.

 # Sampling